zuixjs/zuix-web-starter/source/pages/docs/quick-start/index.md

 ## Components

-This web-starter is a component based web application that takes advantages of [zuix.js](https://zuixjs.org) library, a very versatile and fast library to create components.
+This web-starter is a component based web application that takes advantages of [zuix.js](https://zuixjs.org) library, a very versatile and fast library for creating components.

 The following components are used:
 - **Side Drawer** with adaptive layout, that works both on mobile and desktop devices, supporting touch gestures